CESAR CHAVEZ: RESPECT FOR ALL

 Below is an example of a concentric circle graphic:

-Students should be asked to share and discuss their diagrams, describing the reasons for placing people or sentient beings in a particular ring.
+In a supportive and respectful discussion, students can be asked to share and discuss their diagrams, describing the reasons for placing people or sentient beings in a particular ring.
 Teachers should challenge students’ placements; for example, for those who place criminals outside the circle of moral concern, teachers can point out that even serial killers have the right to due process: a fair trial, a jury of their peers, etc. This means that they should be somewhere in the circle of moral concern.
-Children who place their pets in a close ring but farm animals in an outer ring should be asked to justify this classification.
+Children who place their pets in a close ring but farm animals in an outer ring can be asked to justify this classification.
 For example, pigs are smarter and more emotionally sensitive than dogs.
 Crows and octopuses are also smarter than dogs, except in social intelligence.
 See Reddit article on “A crow, an octopus, or a dog?”
 Can we tell which is smarter?” and Brainiacs, by Virginia Morell, National Geographic, February 2018, pages 108 – 129.

 In addition, if time permits, generational change can be explored by having students create a similar diagram for their grandparents, parents, or even an older sibling.